Let’s talk about ecommerce content marketing and it’s importance.

 You can also use PPC to help determine what content to target in the long term based on testing and results.

 For ecommerce sites in particular, use PPC to test and tweak your product conversion rates.

-The way things are placed on the page, the content, the product descriptions, the about us page, the shipping info and return policy, whether you have a phone number on the top of your website and safe website symbols such as SSL and BBB images, etc. All of these things can help or hurt your conversion rates.
+The way things are placed on the page, the content, the product descriptions, the about us page, the shipping info and return policy, whether you have a phone number on the top of your website and safe website symbols such as SSL and BBB images, etc.

 This could be the difference between making side money and making unbelievable, work from the beach money.

 Using PPC to get more immediate traffic is a no-brainer, but working on conversion rates is just as if not more important than getting a few sales.

 Increase Your Revenue 220%

-Focusing on customer conversion and lifetime loyalty can increase your revenue 220% in less than a year.
+Focusing on customer conversion and lifetime loyalty can increase your revenue by 220% in less than a year.

 You should also use PPC to determine what content converts the best so that you can determine which keyword phrases to target for the long term.